renderbox/django-permafrost/docs/index.rst

 3. It adds a Permission type (PermafrostRESTPermission) for the Django REST Framework.

-4. It adds a Role model for creating permissions that can be controlled by a Client for other users on the site.
+4. It adds a PermafrostRole model for creating permissions that can be controlled by a Client for other users on the site.
 It relies on and manages Django's built-in permission with groups.

 Updated docs are forthcoming...